shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-publish-webapplicationwebsite-windows-powershell-script.md

 <properties
-   pageTitle="Publish-WebApplicationWebSite (script de Windows PowerShell) | Microsoft Azure" description="Aprenda a publicar un proyecto web en un sitio web de Azure.
-Este script crea los recursos necesarios en su suscripción de Azure si no existen." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Publish-WebApplicationWebSite (Windows PowerShell script) | Microsoft Azure" description="Learn how to publish a web project to an Azure website.
+This script creates the required resources in your Azure subscription if they don't exist." services="visual-studio-online" documentationCenter="na" authors="TomArcher"